An exciting partnership

 Head of School Sandi Wollum and the team of teachers also attended a Korea Poly Schools conference.
 During that trip they observed classes of gifted students and "returnee" students, those who had studied for at least a year in an English-speaking country.

 The teachers directly taught the pilot units and presented them as they would for Seabury students.
-The goal was to see how Korean students do with a Seabury unit in its pure form in order to gather information that can be used to determine how future units may need to be customized.
+The goal was to see how Korean students did with a Seabury unit in its pure form in order to gather information that could be used to determine how future units might need to be customized.

 Here's an excerpt from our Seabury in Seoul blog.